Sled Workout

 Walk backwards to make the cables taut, place your hands down next to the handles or rings, kick your feet back into a push-up position.

-Perform your desired push-ups and kick your feet back forward, stand up and repeat the squat and row motion.
+Perform your desired amount push-ups, kick your feet forward, stand up, and repeat the squat and row motion.

-Modifications: You will find you will be thoroughly exhausted after doing any sets with multiple exercises but the modifications are endless.
-With some education and imagination a sled workout may be the new fun spark in your fitness program.
+Modifications: You will likely find yourself thoroughly exhausted after doing any sets with multiple exercises, but the modifications are endless.
+With some education and imagination, a sled pull workout may be the new fun spark needed to rejuvenate your fitness program.

-You can use other cables for handles but the power rings are versatile as you can use them for more exercises when they are mounted on an elevated surface.
+You can use other cables for handles, but the Power Rings are versatile, as you can use them for many more exercises when they are mounted on an elevated surface.

 More About Strength Training Exercises